 Even if your college days weren’t yesterday, chances are you still either have the bill to pay for your books or you distinctly remember paying the astronomical amount for them – used!
 In most subjects, the information doesn’t change dramatically from one year to the next, but don’t tell the publishers that or else they’d be out of a job.
 They switch chapters around, add or subtract diagrams, include CDs that can’t be used again once they’re registered, and so many other things.

 - What you can do about it: The days of being a slave to the college bookstore and their prices are long gone.
 Students have wised up and have gone to other means to get their required texts.
 Buying used books on Craigslist or Amazon is always an affordable option.
-One that I took full advantage while in school was renting textbooks.
-Chegg.com saved me my junior year of college when I had a $450 bill for four (USED) books.
+One I took full advantage of while in school was renting textbooks.
+Used online bookstores saved me my junior year of college when I had a $450 bill for four (USED) books.
 Instead of shelling out the money and only receiving a quarter of it back at the end of the term, I rented them for a quarter of the price and mailed them back when I was finished with them.
 Best of all, they plant a tree for every book rented.
 I’ve heard of students sharing textbooks but things never ended well, so I wouldn’t suggest that.

-Did you know that in some museums, Thomas Edison’s early light bulbs are still glowing?
+Did you know in some museums, Thomas Edison’s early light bulbs are still glowing?
 After more than 100 years they’re still going strong, whereas today’s bulbs are being changed every 12 months.
 It seems that manufacturers had a light-bulb moment when they figured out changing the technology to make them die sooner could increase their profit margins.

-- What you can do about it: The cost of buying fluorescent or LED light bulbs is more expensive, but the amount of energy being saved down the line makes up for it.
+- What you can do about it: The cost of buying fluorescent or LED light bulbs ismore expensive, but the amount of energy being saved down the line makes up for it.
 Or, if you’re anti-LED, then remember to turn your lights off when you’re not in the room to make them last longer.

 - What you can do about it: Welcome to 2011, where capitalism is thriving.
 If you’re tired of spending $50 per name-brand cartridge, then do some research for a cheaper, generic brand.
 Also, try printing smarter by using grayscale settings and optimize your internet content from a website or email to avoid printing unnecessary headers, footers, and useless advertisements.